Architecture

 Kafka Ingestion buffering, cross-DC replication >10k events/sec, multi-region

-Redis Signal caching, rate limiting state High cache hit rates, rate limiting
+Redis Signal caching, rate limiting High cache hit rates, rate limiting

 Data Flow